 Wadiz Please tell us about the QA team and their responsibilities.

-Sung-kyu: Hello, I’m Sung-kyu Shin, Manager of the Wadiz QA Team.
+Sung-kyu: Hello, I’m Shin Sung-kyu, Manager of the Wadiz QA Team.

 The QA Team is responsible for providing stable services to both internal and external customers across Wadiz web and app environments.
 Within our technical organization, we work closely and flexibly with the service planning, design, and development teams, primarily conducting QA activities for strategic and operational development projects of all sizes.

-Sang-woo: Hello, I’m Sang-woo Han from the Open Projects Team in the QA department.
+Sang-woo: Hello, I’m Sang-woo Han from the QA Team’s Open Projects Group.

 Ho-yul: My name is Lee Ho-yul, and I’m in charge of QA for advertising products.
-I primarily conduct quality testing for strategic projects, manage bugs, and identify and address issues from the user’s perspective.
+My main responsibilities include conducting quality testing for strategic initiatives, managing bugs, and identifying and addressing issues from the user’s perspective.

 What are the most important skills and experiences for a QA specialist Wadiz?

-Next, you must be able to effectively coordinate and manage the schedule while prioritizing quality stability.
-You need the planning and design skills to resolve balancing issues so that you can identify appropriate solutions based on the project’s scope and complexity, achieve the necessary coverage, and deliver on time.
+Next, you must be able to coordinate and manage the schedule effectively while prioritizing quality and stability.
+You need the planning and design skills to resolve balancing issues so that you can identify appropriate solutions based on the volume and complexity of the task, achieve the necessary coverage, and deliver on time.

-It is also important to consider efficiency in QA work.
-The QA team are holding retrospectives with team members to identify and address inefficiencies in QA activities—not just in testing—and to explore ways to improve and supplement these processes through automation.
+It’s also important to consider how to improve efficiency in QA work.
+The QA team are holding retrospectives with team members to identify and address inefficiencies in QA activities, not just in terms of test automation.

 Sang-woo: I think there are three key competencies.
 First is problem-solving ability.
-We need the ability to identify and resolve issues in order to maintain and improve the quality of our products and services.
+We need the ability to identify and solve problems in order to maintain and improve the quality of our products and services.

 Second, accuracy and attention to detail.
 I believe that accuracy and attention to detail are essential for ensuring that products and services meet customer expectations and maintain high quality.
 These are particularly important skills for tasks such as writing test cases, conducting tests, and reporting bugs.

 Third, teamwork and collaboration.
 The QA team works with various departments to improve the quality of our products and services.
-Teamwork and the ability to collaborate with other teams are also important.
+Teamwork and the ability to collaborate with other teams are also essential.

 Does the QA team have its own unique culture, work style, or communication methods?